 7. Pascal (1970)

-Niklaus Wirth introduced Pascal in 1970 to promote structured programming and sound data structuring.
-It was instrumental in computer science education and commercial software development in the late 1970s and 1980s.
-Pascal still finds applications and serves as an educational tool for programming fundamentals.
+In 1970 Niklaus Wirth introduced Pascal as a means to champion programming techniques and robust data structuring practices.
+This language played a role in fostering computer science education and commercial software development throughout the 1970s and 1980s.
+Pascal continues to find utility today.
+Remains an educational tool for mastering programming fundamentals.

 8. BASIC (1964)